MrChatGPT/CDIO_gruppe_7/README.md

-Run setup script to set up necesary pacages.
+Run setup script to set up necesary packages.
 Only tested in linux, but it might work on windows as well?

 Python version 3.12.2 was used for testing